swm1718/pyDERCalc/README.md

 ## Explanation

 The .rttm files are were devised by NIST for the Rich Transcription challenges that ran from 2002 to 2009.
-RTTM stands for rich transcription time-marked files, and are essentially text files setting out each speaker segment on one line.
+RTTM stands for Rich Transcription Time-marked Files, and are essentially text files setting out each speaker segment on one line.
 Each line has either 9 or 10 space-separated entries, which are put into a Python list using getSegs(rttmFile).

 Start of ``AMI_20050204-1206_GroundTruth.rttm``:
 "SPEAKER AMI_20050204-1206 1 1270.390 4.490 <NA> <NA> FEE029 <NA>